Repetitive Motion Toolbox Talk

 • Attempt to avoid continually uncomfortable body positions.

-• Where possible, power tools should be used in place of hand tools as hand tools require more force and repetition.
+• Where possible, power tools should be used instead of hand tools as hand tools require more force and repetition.

 • Safe lifting practices should be enforced.